 Area(s) of Research

-Dr. Xia’s research focuses on developing advanced functional nanomaterials and applying them to technologically important applications such as medical diagnostics and bio-/chemical sensing.
+Dr. Xia’s research focuses on developing advanced functional nanomaterials and applying them to technologically important applications such as medical diagnostics, bio-/chemical sensing, and food safety and quality management.
 In basic research, he carefully engineers nanostructures with precisely controlled sizes, shapes, and chemical compositions by manipulating the thermodynamic and/or kinetic parameters during nanocrystal synthesis.
 He is interested in understanding fundamental nanocrystal growth and the structure-property relationships.
-In applied research, he is committed to addressing challenge issues of current medical diagnostic techniques by taking advantage of the unique properties of nanomaterials.
-The ultimate goal is to develop highly sensitive, reliable, and low-cost diagnostic kits that are particularly suitable for clinical uses.
+In applied research, he is committed to addressing challenge issues of current sensing techniques in biomedicine and food industry by taking advantage of the unique properties of nanomaterials.
+The ultimate goal is to develop highly sensitive, reliable, and low-cost sensing technologies that are suitable for industrial uses.

 - Ye, H.; Yang, K.; Tao, J.; Liu, Y.; Zhang, Q.; Habibi, S.; Nie, Z.; Xia, X.* An enzyme-free signal amplification technique for ultrasensitive colorimetric assay of disease biomarkers.
 ACS Nano, 2017, 11, 2052–2059.